 The church is the last of a small number of churches designed by Davidson and his partner George Henderson in the French Gothic mode which they favoured.
 It features a distinctive octagonal tower with engaged colonettes and a stone spire.
 The initials TC form part of the design of an iron weathervane at the top of the spire.
 The interior of the church is notable for its timber ceiling and roof trusses decorated with carved eagles, the Chirnside family emblem.
 In this respect the interior resembles the billiard room addition built in 1883 at Werribee Park and also designed by Davidson.

 In 1897 George Chirnside (a nephew of Thomas Chirnside) had a family pew made for the church.
 Originally containing six seats the elaborately carved English oak pew was raised and enlarged in 1956 to accommodate the choir.
-The pew is still in use in the foyer of the Church.
+The pew is still in use.

 The bluestone manse is a highly intact single storey domestic building with double gable ends and fretwork bargeboards to the street elevation.
 The front veranda features the distinctive patent case iron details that were characteristic of the work of Davidson and Henderson.